 - Developing oral skills through discussion.

-- Developing written skills through recounts and reports.
+- Developing written skills through recounts and report.

 - Using number, weights and measures in experiments.